dojo/docs/dojo/DeferredList.rst

 ============

-*dojo/DeferredList* builds on :ref:`Deferred <dojo/_base/Deferred>`. ``Deferred`` objects make asynchronous programming as easy as can be reasonably expected and ``DeferrledList`` class builds on the "one answer to one question" contract of ``Deferred`` to provide a "one answer to many questions" system.
+*dojo/DeferredList* builds on :ref:`Deferred <dojo/_base/Deferred>`. ``Deferred`` objects make asynchronous programming as easy as can be reasonably expected and ``DeferredList`` class builds on the "one answer to one question" contract of ``Deferred`` to provide a "one answer to many questions" system.

 Usage